etcd: Distributed Key-Value Store for Configuration

 etcd: Distributed Key-Value Store for Service Discovery and Configuration

 etcd started at CoreOS as a coordination service built on the Raft consensus algorithm.
 Its job is storing configuration, detecting failures, and coordinating leader elections in distributed systems.
-Today etcd is best known as Kubernetes’ backing store, holding all cluster state: pods, services, deployments, configuration.
+Today etcd is best known as Kubernetes’ backing store — holding all cluster state: pods, services, deployments, the works.

-The name comes from the Unix convention of naming services with “etc” and “d” for daemon. etcd was meant to be the “etc” for distributed systems.
+The name follows the Unix convention of naming system services “etc” (for configuration) with a “d” for daemon. etcd was essentially meant to be the “etc” for distributed systems.

 Core Architecture

 etcd is a distributed, consistent, highly-available key-value store.
-Unlike databases optimized for arbitrary queries, etcd handles:
+It is not a general-purpose database — etcd handles specific things well:

 • Small amounts of critical data (configuration, locks, leader election)